How to watch the PGA Tour Championship today without cable

 In the first round of the FedEx Cup Playoffs two weeks ago, Dustin Johnson cruised to an 11-stroke victory.
 In a wild finish last week, Jon Rahm rolled in an incredible 66-foot putt to edge DJ in a playoff at the BMW Championship -- only after DJ sunk a 43 footer on the 18th hole to force the playoff.
 DJ still holds the top spot in the FedEx Cup standings, while Rahm's win at the BMW moved him up to second.
 Justin Thomas, Webb Simpson and Collin Morikawa round out the top five.

-For the second consecutive year, there will be a staggered leaderboard to start the Tour Championship, based on where the top 30 players in the FedExCup standings finished followed last week's BMW Championship.
+For the second consecutive year a staggered leaderboard to started the Tour Championship, based on where the top 30 players in the FedExCup standings finished followed last week's BMW Championship.

 - -10: Dustin Johnson